About the Program

 - Annual Retreat in the Texas piney woods or hill country.
 The retreat includes research talks, poster sessions, breakout sessions, and free time for informal discussion and fun.
 It’s one of the highlights of the year!

-- G&D Directors’ Roundtables, Career Dialog Series, hands-on bioinformatics workshops, faculty/student dinners, and other events that bring faculty and students together for a mix of scientific, career and social exchange.
+- G&D Directors’ Roundtables, Faculty Insight Series, Career Dialog Series, hands-on bioinformatics workshops, faculty/student dinners, and other events that bring faculty and students together for a mix of scientific, career and social exchange.

 The G&D faculty is a diverse group leading internationally recognized research programs.
 Many have leadership positions in the scientific community, including editorial responsibilities for major scientific journals, memberships on advisory boards and NIH and NSF peer-review panels, and organizers of national and international meetings.
 Detailed faculty research and biographical information can be found on the Faculty page.

 Our 40 graduate students from the U.S. and around the world publish in top journals such as Nature, Science, Cell, Cancer Cell, Nature Genetics, and Nature Cell Biology, and many obtain prestigious fellowships during their studies.
-G&D alumni are now tenure-track faculty at top-tier academic institutions, including Yale, UC San Francisco, Rice and many more.
+G&D alumni are now tenure-track faculty at top academic institutions, including Yale University; the University of California, San Francisco; Rice University; Wake Forest University; the University of Alabama; the University of Connecticut; the University of Kansas; the University of Massachusetts; The Ohio State University; and many more.
 Other graduates have pursued non-academic careers in biotech, government service, patent law and technology licensing.

-The G&D Program, the Department of Genetics and the Department of Biochemistry & Molecular Biology are located in the Mitchell Basic Sciences Research Building at MD Anderson.
-The building also houses all graduate school administrative offices and classrooms.
+The G&D Program, and the Department of Genetics in which it is anchored, are located in the Mitchell Basic Sciences Research Building at MD Anderson.
+Program labs are located across the MD Anderson campus and at The University of Texas Medical School at Houston.
+The Mitchell building also houses all graduate school administrative offices and classes.

 Extensive resources are available to pursue biochemical, molecular, cell and developmental biological experiments: